How To Gray Rock Your Narcissist Husband, Spouse, or Friend

 Never project to the narcissist a low level of power through your body language.

-Studies show that high-power people act uninhibitedly and are less accurate judges of their partner’s emotions.
-Whereas low-power persons behave in a more inhibited, indirect fashion, and report more self-conscious and anxiety-related emotions.
+Studies show that low-power persons act in more inhibited and indirect ways, and report more self-conscious and anxiety-related emotions.

-Research has found that anxiety reduces your perceived ability to act and induces withdrawal behaviors.
-This means, when you are anxious, you lose some of your ability to act, and tend to retreat.
+Research found anxiety reduces your perceived ability to act and induces withdrawal behaviors.
+So, when you are anxious, you lose some of your ability to act and tend to retreat.

 A tense body posture may trigger negative feelings in you, such as anxiety and fear.